 We decided to divide the day into two parts.
 In the morning between 8 am to 12 noon, the students had time to apply the make-up on themselves and make any further adjustments before the show.
 This midday deadline gave the students a real sense of urgency and was good industry experience about time management.
 We all managed to finish our designs by midday and set off for our destination by 1pm.

 We arrived in Fremantle and spent 30 minutes setting up our stall.
 We hired a photographer and videographer for the day so we could record everything that happened.
 These professional images could then be used in future portfolios.

 Each student was interviewed and asked to introduce themselves and explain their own make-up creation.
 We received lots of comments from shoppers and tourists who were impressed with the level of artistry.

-The day made us more aware about planning, preparation and budgeting.
+The day made us more aware of planning, preparation and budgeting.
 It also made the students think about time constraints and the effectiveness of the cosmetics which they were using.
 The way the students displayed themselves in front of the camera and their high level of professionalism to the general public was exemplary.
-They learnt how to work in high stress situations and how to problem solve.
+They learnt how to work in high-stress situations and how to problem-solve.
 The team was fantastic and both staff and students worked very well together.
 It was such a success that I’m hoping we’ll be able to repeat this Halloween special effects make-up live Art Show again.

 Image; The students and myself show off our artistic abilities and pose accordingly in front of this tree for the photographer, videographer and onlookers.
 The students gained a lot of attention and admiration that day in Fremantle.